October 31, 2005

 John Robinson (1576–1625) and “Reformation Day”

 John Robinson has appropriate words for such people.
-Speaking in his memorable charge to the departing company at Delft Haven, he said:
+Speaking about his memorable charge to the departing company at Delft Haven, the following is reported:

 October 28, 2005